-Capital assets, including software development costs, are stated at cost less accumulated depreciation.
+Capital assets are stated at cost less accumulated depreciation or amortization.
 The capitalization thresholds are \$1,000,000 for software, \$100,000 for buildings and building improvements and \$5,000 for equipment and vehicles.
 Depreciation on capital assets is computed using the straight-line method over estimated useful lives of 5 to 40 years.
-Depreciation expense is included in administrative expenses.
+Depreciation and amortization expenses are included in administrative expenses.
 Maintenance and repairs are charged to administrative expense when incurred.